simonmichael/hledger/MANUAL.markdown

-The convert command reads a [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) file you have downloaded from your bank, and prints out the transactions in ledger format, suitable for adding to your ledger.
-It does not alter your ledger directly.
+The convert command reads a [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) file you have downloaded from your bank, and prints out the transactions in journal format, suitable for adding to your journal.
+It does not alter your journal directly.

 This can be a lot quicker than entering every transaction by hand.
 (The downside is that you are less likely to notice if your bank makes an error!)
 Use it like this:

-    $ hledger convert FILE.csv >FILE.ledger
+    $ hledger convert FILE.csv >FILE.journal

 where FILE.csv is your downloaded csv file.
-This will convert the csv data using conversion rules defined in FILE.rules (auto-creating this file if needed), and save the output into a temporary ledger file.
-Then you should review FILE.ledger for problems; update the rules and convert again if needed; and finally copy/paste transactions which are new into your main ledger.
+This will convert the csv data using conversion rules defined in FILE.rules (auto-creating this file if needed), and save the output into a temporary journal file.
+Then you should review FILE.journal for problems; update the rules and convert again if needed; and finally copy/paste transactions which are new into your main journal.

 ###### .rules file